The-Obstacle-Is-The-Way/crave-refactor/README.md

 CRAVE - MVP

-Overview
-CRAVE is a SwiftData-powered iOS application designed to help users log and track cravings.
-Built with SwiftUI + SwiftData, CRAVE offers a minimal yet scalable architecture for managing craving entries efficiently.

-📄 YC MVP Planning Document → https://docs.google.com/document/d/1kcK9C_-ynso44XMNej9MHrC_cZi7T8DXjF1hICOXOD4/edit?tab=t.0
+# CRAVE 🍒 — Modern Craving Management App

+**CRAVE** is an iOS application built with **SwiftUI** and **SwiftData**, helping you track and manage your cravings through a clean, intuitive interface.
+Whether it’s late-night snack urges or midday munchies, CRAVE ensures you stay in control.

 📂 Project Structure